Marist ID/Marist Money

 How does the account work?

-Funds in your Marist Money account can be used for purchases in the college bookstore, post office, the digital publication center (copies, faxes), campus coffee shops, the Cabaret, main dining hall, computer store, college activities (video rentals, ticket sales, trips), selected campus vending machines, the music department (band fees), and selected off campus merchants.
+Funds in your Marist Money account can be used for purchases in the college bookstore, post office, the digital publication center (copies, faxes), campus coffee shops, the Cabaret, main dining hall, computer store, college activities (ticket sales, trips), and selected off campus merchants.

 Your funds are placed in an account that only your activated Marist College I.D. card can access.
 Each time you insert your card into a reader your account balance is decreased by the amount of that sale.
 The system then informs you of your account balance.